Updated May 2017

 Our Editors' Choice Award winner for 2017 is the Eagle Creek Tarmac AWD Carry-On

 .
 Its predecessor won this award last year, and we are stoked to see the manufacturer upping their game with the latest iteration in the Tarmac line.
 Improvements come in the form of internal compression straps for streamlined packing and a new fabric on the outer pockets.
 With Eagle Creek's signature outdoorsy styling, this bag works for adventure tourism, family vacays, and everything in between.
 Easy to maneuver and not too heavy, its packing capacity is large.
-What really set it apart, though, were its features.
+What set it apart, though, were its features.
 There's an add-a-bag strap, a "Coat-Keeper" strap that holds your jacket to the top of the bag, an expandable zipper, easy pulling zipper tabs, and so on.
 The bag is backed by Eagle Creek's No Matter What warranty, which means they'll repair or replace your bag "no matter" the cause.
-The Tarmac retails for $339, and also comes in larger sizes if you need a checked bag.
-For anything but dedicated business travel (see our Top Pick below) where you want to have an integrated suiter to keep your business wear in good shape, the Eagle Creek Tarmac AWD
+For anything but dedicated business travel (see our Top Pick below), the Eagle Creek Tarmac AWD

 is tough to beat.
-Eagle Creek makes this model in a two-wheeled version, the Eagle Creek Tarmac Carry-On
+Eagle Creek also makes the less expensive Tarmac Carry-On, a two-wheeled version of the same model

 Read full review: Eagle Creek Tarmac AWD Carry-On

 Simple, functional, and best of all, affordable.
 That sums up our Best Buy Award winner, the SwissGear Meyrin 20